Matthew Spiranovic: 2006 AFC Youth Championship

 Spiranovic received a call up to a 20-man Australia U20 team for a five-match tour of South America in August 2006.
 Spiranovic participated in matches against Colo-Colo U–20, Universidad de Chile U–20, Chile U–20 and Argentina U–20.
 The South American tour was preparation for the 2006 AFC Youth Championship, the qualification campaign for the eventual 2007 FIFA U-20 World Cup.
 Spiranovic was selected to play at the 2006 AFC Youth Championship held in India.
 Australia finished in second spot of their respective group after losing to China (1–0) and defeating Thailand (3–1) and the United Arab Emirates (2–0).
 Australia advanced to the quarter–finals where they were defeated 2–1 against South Korea and failed to qualify for the 2007 FIFA U-20 World Cup.

 2008 Summer Olympics

-By 2008, he was selected to represent the Australia U23 team at the 2008 Beijing Olympic Games, playing in all three group matches against Serbia, Argentina and Cote d'Ivoire, team finished third in their respective group.
+By 2008, he was selected to represent the Australia U23 team at the 2008 Beijing Olympic Games, playing in all three group matches against Serbia, Argentina and Côte d'Ivoire, team finished third in their respective group.